microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

    -  Visible, rich, dynamic, and interactive chat history
    -  Screen reader only reads the chat history marked as live region
       -  Web Chat does not narrate attachment contents: attachments can be customized and the DOM tree could be very complex with interactive elements
+      -  Empty messages will be narrated if they have suggested actions
 -  The live region contains activities that were recently
    -  When the DOM element appear in the live region, the screen reader will compute the alternative text and queue it for narration in a first-come-first-serve manner
    -  The screen reader will keep the alternative text in the queue even after the DOM element is removed from the live region